 From an accounting perspective, this cost can help you determine how much profit this inventory can bring you, along with how much of your businesses’ capital will be tied up in the inventory and for how long.
 To get the right values for all this analysis, you need to know your Total Inventory Cost.

-Of the three categories, the first two can vary quite a bit depending on your business type and the goods you sell.
+Of the three cost categories, the first two can vary quite a bit depending on your business type and the goods you sell.
 They also make up the smaller portion of overall cost of inventory, while carrying costs carry the heaviest weight.

 This is the cost of getting all that inventory ordered - fixed costs incurred when you make an order.
 For example: inspections, vendor payments, and landed costs.
 Order costs are those costs that don’t change much depending on quantity; rather, they change depending on overall orders made.